-83921 Research: Fashion and Textiles Dissertation6cp; 1hpw (lecture), 2–3hpw (tutorial), delivered as a combination of weekly sessions with periods of intensive block mode
+83921 Research: Fashion and Textiles Dissertation6cp; 1hpw (lecture), 2–3hpw (tutorial), delivered as a combination of weekly sessions with periods of intensive study

 There are course requisites for this subject.
 See access conditions.